8 of the Best Things to Do in Auckland, New Zealand

 The vibe at Mudbrick is French countryside chic, with manicured gardens and rows of lavender, overlooking vineyards and the ocean beyond that.
 If it’s a sunny day, you can’t beat sitting outside on their patio with a glass of wine and a cheese platter.

-If you’re in the mood for more of an adventurous day of wine tasting, we recommend combining Wild on Waiheke with Stonyridge.
-You can easily take the bus from the ferry to Wild on Waiheke, which has wine, craft beer and good food along with outdoor games—they have giant chess and petanque, for example, or you can pay extra to try your hand at archery or clay shooting.
+If you’re in the mood for more of an adventurous day of wine tasting, we recommend combining Wild Estate with Stonyridge.
+You can easily take the bus from the ferry to Wild Estate, which has wine, craft beer, and good food along with outdoor games—they have giant chess and petanque, for example, or you can pay extra to try your hand at archery or clay shooting.

 Option 3: Explore Waiheke’s beaches